ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

 ## Quick start

-This tutorial will guide you to a quick start on Mac OS X. Installation tutorials for other operating systems will come soon.
+This tutorial will guide you to a quick start on **macOS**.
+Installation tutorials for other operating systems will come soon.

 #### A note about the Terminal

-The [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) application can be found in the Applications -> Utilities folder or quickly accessed through
-Spotlight.
-It is pre-installed in the MacOS X so there is no need to install it.
+The [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) application can be found in the Applications -> Utilities folder or quickly accessed through Spotlight.
+It is pre-installed in **macOS** so there is no need to install it.

 You will need this application to run some of the commands of this tutorial.
 When you enter a command and press return/enter, the terminal will execute it and complete the task.